 But he also loves to draw.
 Unlike guitar, he isn’t particularly skilled at it, but he certainly enjoys doing it.
 Is that his passion?
 Do passion and talent have to overlap?

-When the weight of the world is pressing down on their tense shoulders, I want them to have an outlet; to release their worries into their passion, and feel them quiet if only for a moment.
+When the weight of the world is pressing down on their tense shoulders, I want them to have an outlet so they can release their worries into their passion, and feel them quiet if only for a moment.

 I hope they get to know the pride that comes with pouring their heart and soul into something and the joy of seeing themselves reflected back.